-5. A Controversial preview for the next 6 months
+5. A preview for the next 6 months

-We pointed out before that a key factor for continued bullish sentiment towards local equities and the strength of the Rand/Namibia Dollar has been significant foreign interest and portfolio investment, and this seems to still persist, although graph 27 indicates a declining trend, barring a huge spike of foreign buying, of SA bonds in particular, in August.
+We pointed out before that a key factor for continued bullish sentiment towards local equities and the strength of the Rand/Namibia Dollar has been significant foreign interest and portfolio investment.
+This seems to show a conclusive downward trend as reflected in graph 27.
 We would expect this decline to continue, considering that SA is approaching the peak of the interest rate cycle and other global issues such as the sub prime crisis in the US, exceptionally low interest rates in Japan and the weakening US\$, China's attempts to check the pace of its economic growth and tensions in the middle east.
+Closer to home, the election of Jacob Zuma as president of the ANC, may yet prove to be another Rubicon for the South African economy.

-Rand/Namibia Dollar more volatile, particularly in view of a large current account deficit, although graph 28 indicates, that the Rand, adjusted for the differential in US and SA CPI, respectively, is currently fairly valued against the US\$.
-A renewed concern about global markets that require increased caution is the sabre rattling towards Iran.
-Such uncertainty will push up the crude price and is likely to also impact positively on global resources prices that should benefit the South African economy.
-For the short term this will strengthen the Rand and benefit resource companies and importers.
+This is likely to exert pressure on and to make the Rand/Namibia Dollar more volatile, particularly in view of a large current account deficit, although graph 28 indicates that the Rand, adjusted for the differential in US and SA CPI, respectively, is currently over valued against the US\$.
+After a cooling down of tension in the middle east, the crude price appears to be receding somewhat, the same trend also apparent with regard to global resources prices.
+This should impact negatively on the South African economy.
+For the short term this should weaken the Rand and be to the detriment of resource companies and importers.